Elastic Integrative Analysis of Randomized Trial and Real-World Data for Treatment Heterogeneity Estimation: Simulation study

-Figure~\ref{fig:violin} presents the violin plots based on 2000 simulated datasets.
-Each column of the plots corresponds to a different strength of unmeasured confounding indexed by $b$.
-Table \ref{table:cvg} reports the coverage rates of $95\%$ CIs, the ratios of the MSE of the estimator and the MSE of $\widehat{\psi}_{\rt}$, and the selected $\gamma$.
-The covariate adjustment estimator based only on the RT data $\widehat{\psi}_{\rt}$ is unbiased across different scenarios, and the coverage rates are close to the nominal level.
-However, the variability of $\widehat{\psi}_{\rt}$ is large, due to the small sample size of the RT sample.
+Figure~\ref{fig:violin} presents the plots of Monte Carlo biases, variances, and MSEs of estimators based on 2000 simulated datasets with numerical results reported in Table \ref{tab:SimNumericalResult}.
+Table \ref{table:cvg} reports the coverage rates and widths of $95\%$ CIs.
+The RT estimator $\widehat{\psi}_{\rt}$ is unbiased across different scenarios, and the coverage rates are close to the nominal level.
+However, $\widehat{\psi}_{\rt}$ has larger variances than other integrative estimators due to the small RT sample size.
 The efficient integrative estimator $\widehat{\psi}_{\eff}$ gains efficiency over $\widehat{\psi}_{\rt}$ by leveraging the large sample size of the RW data.
-However, the bias of $\widehat{\psi}_{\eff}$ increases and the coverage rate is more off the nominal level as $b$ increases.
-As shown by the ratios of the MSE of $\widehat{\psi}_{\eff}$ and the MSE of $\widehat{\psi}_{\rt}$, for small values of $b$, the ratio is smaller than one due to the small bias and small variance of $\widehat{\psi}_{\eff}$; while for large values of $b$, the ratio is larger than one due to the large bias of $\widehat{\psi}_{\elas}$.
-The elastic integrative estimator $\widehat{\psi}_{\elas}$ with the adaptive selection of $\gamma$ has small biases across all scenarios regardless of the strength of unmeasured confounding.
-As demonstrated in the last column of Table \ref{table:cvg}, the selected $\gamma$ increases as $b$ increases, which show the proposed adaptive selection strategy is effective.
-Moreover, compared with $\widehat{\psi}_{\rt}$, $\widehat{\psi}_{\elas}$ has smaller variances and MSEs by integrating the RW data across all scenarios, suggesting that the integration of the RW data is beneficial to improve estimation efficiency.
-The coverage rates of the elastic CIs are all close to the nominal level for all settings with different values of $b$.
+However, the bias of $\widehat{\psi}_{\eff}$ increases as $b$ increases.
+Thus, $\widehat{\psi}_{\eff}$ has smaller MSEs than $\widehat{\psi}_{\rt}$ for small values of $b$ but larger MSEs for large values of $b$.
+The coverage rates of the CIs for $\widehat{\psi}_{\eff}$ deviate away from the nominal level as $b$ increases.
+This can lead to an uncontrolled false discovery of important treatment effect modifiers (see the case of zero effect modification with $\psi_{1}=\psi_{2}=0$).
+The elastic integrative estimator $\widehat{\psi}_{\elas}$ with the adaptive selection of $\gamma$ reduces $\widehat{\psi}_{\eff}$'s biases across all scenarios regardless of the strength of unmeasured confounding.
+The challenging scenarios are indexed by $b$ around $0.44$ and $0.67$, where the small biases of $\widehat{\psi}_{\elas}$ occur.
+In these scenarios, the pre-testing (built in the elastic estimator) has difficulty in detecting the RW sample's biases.
+However, $\widehat{\psi}_{\elas}$ with an adaptive selection of $\gamma$ achieves the smallest MSE among all estimators across all scenarios (Figure \ref{fig:violin} and Table \ref{tab:SimNumericalResult}).